HaxeCheckstyle/docs/haxe-checkstyle/localvariablename.md

 Checks that the local variable names conform to a format specified by the `format` property.

-*Local variables are the ones that are visible/accessible only within the block of code in which it appears.*
+{{site.data.alerts.info}} Local variables are the ones that are visible/accessible only within the block of code in which it appears. {{site.data.alerts.end}}

 ### Configuration